coffeemakr/poc-swisscom-centro-grande/poc/dns_spoofing/README.md

 centro grande writes every hostname into its own [hosts file][1].
 The hostnames are provided by the DHCP requests.

-An attacker may craft a DCHP request which contains a hostname like `www.example.com`.
+An attacker in the same network may craft a DCHP request which contains a hostname like `www.example.com`.
 This page will be resolved to the ip address of the attacker.
 It's also possible to set spoof the address of multiple hosts by seperating them with a space: `www.example.com example.com`

 If a victim tries to visit the `www.example.com` (and doesn't use a static